Religious Education (RE)

 Implementation

-We use the 'Understanding Christianity' resource to support pupils in developing their understanding of Christianity, as a contribution to their understanding of the world and their own experience within it.
+We use the 'RE today' resource to support pupils in developing their understanding of Christianity, as a contribution to their understanding of the world and their own experience within it.
 Each term a religious question is considered and the terms teaching is based in this enquiry.
 This is a concept-based approach with pictorial references which help build a narrative and progressive understanding of Christianity.

 RE teaching is carried out through exploring the children’s ideas and emphasis is given to discussion and positive, quality talk.
 Our religious education learning provides a rich and wide range of experiences inside and outside the classroom, which give children opportunities to develop concepts and skills that will help them to make sense of their own experiences and beliefs, and to understand the beliefs and practices of members of faith communities through open, fair-minded enquiry.
 Our teaching is based around an enquiry methodology which works through the ' communicate, apply, enquire, contextualise and evaluate' process.
 Indoctrination and conversion are not part of the educational process and therefore have no place in religious education.